geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 3. In the menu that appears, right-click on **Windows PowerShell** and select **Run as administrator** in the drop-down menu.

-4. At the command prompt, you should run the following command to create a new Zone in DNS (remember to change XXYYZZa to the unique UPN name provided by your lab hosting provider):   <br/>
+4. At the command prompt, you should run the following command to create a new Zone in DNS (remember to change XXYYZZa to the unique UPN name provided by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's domain name): <br/>

-    ‎**dnscmd /zoneadd XXYYZZa.CustomDomain.us /DsPrimary**
+    ‎**dnscmd /zoneadd XXYYZZa.xxxCustomDomainxxx.xxx /DsPrimary**

 5. Select the **Internet Explorer** icon on the taskbar at the bottom of the page and select the **Microsoft 365 admin center** tab that displays the **Organization Profile** page from the prior task.